-The City also provided funding for four public service projects meeting the City's goals of suitable living environments and objectives of benefiting low and moderate income persons by improving and increasing access to services.
+The City also provided funding for six public service projects meeting the City's goals of suitable living environments and objectives of benefiting low and moderate income persons by improving and increasing access to services; however, only five were actually funded in 2018.
+One public service project was not funded until 2019 due to a change needed in the scope of work for this activity.
 The City's transportation assistance public service project improved the mobility of our elderly and disabled income eligible citizens.
-Transportation assistance was provided to 107 individuals at a cost of \$31,449.22 (all 2016 funds).
+Transportation assistance was provided to 116 individuals at a cost of \$26,402 (\$1,950.78 2016 funds and \$24,451.22 2017 funds).
 A grant to Boys and Girls Club provided after school and summer care for children.
-There were 220 (103 extremely low and 117 low) people impacted by this project at a cost of \$20,000.
-A grant to CASA provided advocacy for 55 Rogers' children living in foster care at a cost of \$8,000.
-All 55 were extremely low income.
-A grant to Sunshine School and Development Center in the amount of \$10,000 impacted 81 people with 28 being extremely low, 48 low income, and 5 moderate income.
+There were 158 (110 extremely low and 48 low) people impacted by this project at a cost of \$12,000.
+A grant to CASA provided advocacy for 49 Rogers' children living in foster care at a cost of \$5,000.
+All 49 were extremely low income.
+A grant to Sunshine School and Development Center in the amount of \$8,000 impacted 94 people with 70 being extremely low and 24 moderate income.
+A grant in the amount of \$10,000 was given to Open Avenunes to provide transportation assistance.
+This grant allowed 30 physically and mentally disabled adults to be brought to the center each day to work in an environment with other physically and mentally challenged adults.
+They were also taken home each night after their shift had ended.
+All 30 were extremely low income.

-There was one 2017 facility project which will complete in 2018.
-A 2016 project was completed in 2017.
+There was one 2018 facility project started in 2018.
+It will complete in 2019.